laila12399/lailascoaching/content/how-to-deal-with-bullying-at-work.md

 author: "Laila"
 ---

-**Workplace bullying is underreported and often not taken as serious as other types of bullying**
+**Workplace bullying is underreported and not taken as serious as other types of bullying.**

 An analysis of 148 organizations worldwide, found that 49% showed evidence of bullying regularly [^1].